Ajay Kumar Mishra, Ashustosh Tiwari, Shivani B. Mishra, Hisatoshi Kobayashi

 A variety of antibiotics, antimicrobial agents and hormonal substances are used widely in poultry and animal husbandry industries as prophylactic, therapeutic agents and for the intention to promote productivity of animals (fattening).
 In most cases, residues of these growth promoters are found in the animal products available for human consumption, eg animal tissue and milk or eggs in cases of poultry farming.
 The mechanism in which fattening occurs is believed to be due to the antibiotics’ ability to alter the normal, non-pathogenic flora of the gut resulting into changes associated with beneficial effect on digestive processes as well as the utilization of nutrients in feed.
 For example antibiotics added to the animal feed are said to be capable of altering the activities of microbes and hence prevent some the loss to microbial fermentation thus enhance uptake of nutrients.
 However, the concerns about the presence of residues of the antibiotics and their metabolites in edible animal food products such as milk other meat products of animals or eggs and their negative effects to human health negates their intended advantages in animal husbandry and poultry farms industries.
 This has prompted the need to conduct to evaluate the physiological changes associated with the various growth promoters’ residues that may be found in animal products.
 The results from exposure of a number of hormones, antibacterial and antibiotics have been reported by many researchers.
 There is a need to introduce education program on the awareness of the dangers the consumers face and that proper regulation and policy with regard to the use and monitoring of such pharmaceuticals in animal husbandry and poultry industries should be put in place to safeguard the safety and health status of consumers.

 Chapter 9.
-Metal derived complexes for improved fight against bacteria
+Metal derived complexes for the improved fight against bacteria

 Elvis Fosso-Kankeu and Ajay K. Mishra